goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 the whole security framework is organized around checking permissions on objects.
 Permissions are like keys to doors that open to a particular functionality.
-For example, in the issue tracker application used in the tutorial, we might need the permission `zope.View` to look at a tickets's detail screen.
+For example, in the issue tracker application used in the tutorial, we might need the permission ``zope.View`` to look at a tickets' detail screen.
 Principals, on the other hand, are agents of the system that execute actions.
 The most common example of a principal is a user of the system.
 Principal is a generalization of the user concept.
 The goal is now